arcus-azure/arcus.messaging/docs/preview/03-Features/01-Azure/01-service-bus.md

 This settlement of received Azure Service Bus messages can also be customized by calling one of the Service Bus operations yourself via the message context.

+> 🎖️ It is a good practice as application developer to dead-letter the message yourself when a non-transient/fatal error occurs.

 ```csharp
 public class OrderMessageHandler : IAzureServiceBusMessageHandler<Order>
 {